Court Oak Road

 QAC is a friendly specialist college based in Birmingham.
 We welcome students who come to our college from all over the country – as well as many who are local to us.

-In addition to supporting people who have a visual impairment, we offer support and guidance for students on the autistic spectrum (including individuals with Asperger’s syndrome), those with moderate to severe learning difficulties, students with physical disabilities and those with other needs.
+In addition to supporting people who have a visual impairment, we offer support and guidance for students on the autistic spectrum, those with moderate to severe learning difficulties, students with physical disabilities and those with other needs.
 Class sizes are small and support levels high.

 Facilities include new buildings with the latest technology, a fitness centre, state-of-the-art sports hall, sports field, sensory room, onsite travel training area, library and student centre.